 Niche Businesses are More Profitable

-Certainly, there are businesses that have a better chance of success, which is why I put together this list of my favorite niche businesses that you can start in your own neighborhood.
-You can create recurring revenue which is the lifeblood of any company with these, and they aren't extremely competitive.
+Certainly, some businesses have a better chance of success, which is why I put together a report of my favorite niche businesses that you can start in your own neighborhood.
+You can create recurring revenue, which is the lifeblood of any company with these, and they aren't extremely competitive.